 Various locations throughout New York and New Jersey.

 Sitting fees are $9.99 per person.
-Discounts are available for military families, senior packages, new baby, and everyday portrait coupons.
-In addition, if you spend $100 or more at JCPenney during one visit through December 31, you receive a $50 coupon toward your photo purchase.
+Discounts are available for military families, senior packages, new baby and everyday portrait coupons.
+In addition, if you spend $100 or more at JCPenney during one visit through January 1, you receive a $50 coupon toward your photo purchase.

 If you really want to splurge, you can go outside a studio and work with professional photographers who snap families in parks, the streets or in their homes.
 There are an overwhelming number of NYC shutterbugs offering family portraits.
 We've picked a few whose work we know personally and love, or ones who come highly recommended.
 All of their websites feature online galleries so you can browse their work before you book a session.